 Who would want to gain weight?
 Given the constant dialogue of weight loss and calorie deficits in the fitness industry, you might forget there are plenty of people who do!

-Who would want to gain weight?
-At first, you might think this is a ridiculous idea but there are plenty of reasons why.
-This could be derived from a health perspective, to increase performance or from an aesthetical view and can be almost as challenging as losing weight for some.
+Reasons to gain some additional weight might include health benefits, building muscle mass, increasing performance or from an aesthetics point of view.
+Though it may come easily to some, gaining weight can be almost as challenging for others.
 Tracking, timing, portions and the types of food you’re eating are all huge factors that need to be considered to achieve the best results.
 So how do we do it right?